gvwilson/buildtogether.tech/src/delivery/index.md

 Lots of tools exist that will handle these, but they all have shortcomings.
 You can create your report as a set of wiki pages or Google Docs, but they don't flag conflicts between concurrent authors.
-On the other end of the spectrum are WYSIWYG editors like [%i "Microsoft Word" %]Microsoft Word[%/i%] and [%i "LibreOffice" %]LibreOffice[%/i%].
+On the other end of the spectrum are WYSIWYG editors like Microsoft Word[%i "Microsoft Word" %] and LibreOffice[%i "LibreOffice" %].
 Unfortunately, these get in the way at least as much as they help:

-1. They store documents in non-text formats that [%i "version control!inability to handle office documents" %]version control systems can't diff or merge[%/i%].
+1. They store documents in non-text formats that version control systems can't diff or merge[%i "version control!inability to handle office documents" %].

 2. It's hard to write scripts to process these documents, so inclusions (such as code fragments) have to be done manually.